How to make your home cosy this winter

 Don’t forget your bedroom when you want to make your home cosier.
 Adding the comfort factor to your bedroom in the form of luxurious bedding, cushions, and heavier curtains will make you feel more cosy and warm.

+Choosing a comfortable chair can also be a great addition to your bedroom.
 After all, you spend many hours in your bedroom so make the most of it.